yiisoft/yii2/docs/guide/concept-behaviors.md

 }
 ```

-The [[yii\base\Component::behaviors()|behaviors()]] method should return a list of behavior [configurations](concept-configurations.md).
-Each behavior configuration can be either a behavior class name or a configuration array.

 You may associate a name with a behavior by specifying the array key corresponding to the behavior configuration.
 In this case, the behavior is called a *named behavior*.
 In the above example, there are two named behaviors:
 `myBehavior2` and `myBehavior4`.
 If a behavior is not associated with a name, it is called an *anonymous behavior*.

-To attach a behavior dynamically, call the [[yii\base\Component::attachBehavior()]] method of the component
+To attach a behavior dynamically, call the [[yii\base\Component::attachBehavior()]] method of the component to which the behavior is being attached:
-that it is attached to.
-For example,

 ```php
 use app\components\MyBehavior;